Pack3tL0ss/ConsolePi/README.md

 - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.
 This can be disabled with `--auto_install=false`.
   > If you set `--auto_install=false`, `--cmd_line=...` is ignored.
 You would specify arguments for the installer manually.
 - If the `consolepi-image-creator.sh` script is ran from a ConsolePi, the script will detect that it's a ConsolePi and offer to pre-staage it's existing settings.
 If a file has alredy been pre-staged (via consolepi-stage dir) it will skip it.
 It will give you the chance to edit ConsolePi.yaml if pre-staged, so you can deploy multiple ConsolePis and edit the specifics for each as you stage them.
+- Entire home directory imports:  If you place /root and/or /home/pi inside the consolepi-stage directory.
+Those contents/subdirs will be imported to the respective users directory on the image.
+  - You can even pre-stage a users home directory for a user that doesn't exist.
+When the installer runs, you are given the option to create new users.
+Once created if a folder is found in consolepi-stage for that user (i.e. `home/pi/consolepi-stage/home/larry`), the contents will be coppied from the `consolepi-stage` dir to `/home/larry`.

 The install script (not this image-creator, the installer that actually installs ConsolePi) will look for and if found import a number of items from the consolepi-stage directory.
 Gdrive credentials, ovpn settings, ssh keys refer to *TODO link to section highlighting imports*